sam-amistoso/weather-forecast-auth0/README.md

 # Weather Forecast built with ReactJS

-Code Challege building a Web Application using ReactJS, User Authentication, and 3rd-party API.
+Code Challenge building a Web Application using ReactJS, User Authentication, and 3rd-party API.

 ## Table of contents